Pennsylvania Democratic Party: Recent history

 The party held the governorship from 2003 to 2011 with the election of Ed Rendell in 2002 and his re-election in 2006.
 The party lost control of the governorship following the election of Republican Tom Corbett in 2010.
 The party picked up a U.S. Senate seat in 2006 with the election of Bob Casey Jr. Pennsylvania Democrats also briefly held both of the state's U.S. Senate seats following Arlen Specter's party-switch.
 However, Joe Sestak defeated Specter in the May 2010 Democratic primary before losing the fall general election to Republican Pat Toomey.
 On the state legislative level, the party won a majority in the Pennsylvania House of Representatives in 2006 and in 2008 but lost its majority in the 2010 election.

 Republican governor Tom Corbett was defeated for re-election to a second term by Democrat Tom Wolf.
 This marked the first time an incumbent governor lost re-election in Pennsylvania.
 Wolf was re-elected in 2018.

 Current officeholders

-The party controls three of five statewide executive offices, including the governorship, and is in the minority in the Pennsylvania State Senate.
-Democrats hold both of the state's U.S. Senate seats, nine of the state's 17 U.S. House seats, and the Pennsylvania House of Representatives.
+The party controls two of five statewide executive offices, including the governorship, and is in the minority in the Pennsylvania State Senate.
+Democrats hold one of the state's U.S. Senate seats, seven of the state's 17 U.S. House seats, and the Pennsylvania House of Representatives.